buraglio/draft-buraglio-6man-rfc6724-update/draft-ietf-6man-rfc6724-update.md

 It is advantageous when preferring ULAs over IPv4 addresses to have the highest confidence that the ULA is local to the node, and reachable through ULA addressing, to avoid connection failures or time-outs.
 If a node can determine which ULA prefix(es) are known to be local, it can provide differential treatment for those over general ULAs, and add these to the policy table at a higher precedence while keeping all general ULA prefixes to a lower precedence.

-This document thus elevates the MAY requirement above to a SHOULD for known-local ULAs.
+This document thus elevates the MAY requirement above to a MUST for known-local ULAs.

-Therefore where a node learns of a ULA prefix known to be local it SHOULD give such known-local prefixes a precedence of 45, and SHOULD also reduce the precedence of other ULA addresses, i.e., the general fc00::/7 prefix, to precedence 10, such that IPv4 would be preferred to ULA prefixes that have not been explicitly added.
+Therefore where a node learns of a ULA prefix known to be local it MUST give such known-local prefixes a precedence of 45, and MUST also reduce the precedence of other ULA addresses, i.e., the general fc00::/7 prefix, to precedence 10, such that IPv4 would be preferred to ULA prefixes that have not been explicitly added.

 Such known-local ULA prefixes include /48 prefixes containing a ULA address assigned to any interface via manual configuration, DHCPv6 NA_IA, or SLAAC or learned from a PIO received on any interface, regardless of how the PIO flags are set.
 Additionally, type C hosts, as defined in {{RFC4191}} section 3, include any ULA prefixes learned from RIOs as known-local ULAs.

-When using setting ULA known-locals prefixes from a PIO from Router Advertisements on a host, the router MUST set the prefix options for AdvOnLinkFlag=False and AdvAutonomousFlag=False in order to intentionally instruct the host not to automatically configure a SLAAC address and/or use this prefix for on-link determinations.

 Any such inserted "known local" ULA entries should also have a different, but common, label, rather than the default ULA label, 13.
 This document defines a label of 14 for such inserted known-local ULA prefixes.